acquia/acquia_cms/DEVELOPING.md

 ```
 cd project
 composer install
-composer run post-install-cmd
 ```
-10. Install Acquia CMS, as detailed in the "Installing Acquia CMS" section below.
+11. Install Acquia CMS, as detailed in the "Installing Acquia CMS" section below.
-11. In the "Open Drupal Site" menu, choose "Open site in a new tab" and ensure you can see the Drupal site, and log in with the username "admin" and password "admin".
+12. In the "Open Drupal Site" menu, choose "Open site in a new tab" and ensure you can see the Drupal site, and log in with the username "admin" and password "admin".

 ### Installing Acquia CMS